 Founded by restaurateur Scott Redler and two brothers, Bill (1955–2016) and Randy Simon, whose father, Freddy Simon (1925–2020), was the restaurant’s inspiration and namesake.
 The company opened its first franchise in Hutchinson, Kansas, in December 2004.
 Its 150th location opened in April 2015 in Loveland, Colorado.
 Freddy’s opened its 300th location in Indianapolis, Indiana, in March 2018.

-- Time consuming software selection process
+- Time consuming software sourcing process

 - High risk of human error